-If you drive to the Outer Banks from the south or west, you’ll pass through Manteo before driving on to Nags Head.
+If you’re driving to the Outer Banks from the south or west, you’ll pass through the historic town of Manteo before driving on to Nags Head.

 Manteo has been the Dare County seat since 1870 and before that, was the site of the Roanoke Colony that disappeared under mysterious circumstances.
 The Lost Colony commemorates this each year and Fort Raleigh preserves the areas that we know housed those first colonists.

 Today, visitors come to Manteo in search of a quieter, small-town feel.
 There are plenty of bed and breakfasts here, as well as quaint shops and a beautiful waterfront boardwalk.